 So in short, here is the plan:

-- until the end of August it is possible to submit your film to the online plattform kindly provided by the Swedish film festival Midnight Soul.
+- until the end of August it is possible to submit your film (submissions are closed) to the online plattform kindly provided by the Swedish film festival Midnight Soul.

 - If you need help to get started, register for the online workshops, therefore you will get a link to both already recorded ones, and new upcoming zoom-meetings.